creationix/howtonode.org/articles/node.js-nginx-monit.markdown

 ## The real problem ##

 Turning your application into a daemon isn't enough.
+A daemon can still crash, and those lions are getting awefully close.
 We need a tool that keeps an eye out for any falls our node instances may have.
 When something crashes our server, we need that tool to take evasive action.
 Also that tool should be capable of expanding its reach to any other services our app may need; such as databases and nginx instances.
 Thankfully this isn't taken lightly by most, and serveral helpful tools that fit our description do exist.

 ## monit ##